scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ### Prepare/Commit/Rollback the transaction

-After finishing CRUD operations, you need to commit the transactions.
+After finishing CRUD operations, you need to commit the transaction.
-Like a well-known two-phase commit protocol, there are two phases: the prepare and commit phases. you need to prepare the transactions in all the coordinator/participant processes first and then commit them as follows:
+Like a well-known two-phase commit protocol, there are two phases: the prepare and commit phases. you need to prepare the transaction in all the coordinator/participant processes first and then commit them as follows:
 ```Java
 TwoPhaseCommitTransaction tx = ...